Transitime/core/README.md

 GTFSFileProcessor.java will read a GTFS file into this database structure.<br/>
 Core.java is as the name implies is the workhorse of the system. <br/>
 RmiQuery.java allows you make queries to the server run in core from the command line.<br/>
+CreateAPIKey.java a test app to allow you create test/demo key to access REST api webapp.<br/>

 Details on how to run each of these and their respective parameters are in the README for the transiTime module.

 Once this is set up the next step is to set up the transiTimeApi which is a RESTful API.
 This API makes RMI calls to the RMI Server started by Core.java to provide results.
-This is a war file which can be deployed into Tomcat.
-(I haven't got here yet but will fill in the details on setup in its README)
+This is a war file which can be deployed into Tomcat or can be run from maven which starts up a Grizzly server.

 The transiTimeWebapp in turn is a web application which uses the transitTimeAPI to provided a user interface.
 This is a war file which can be deployed into tomcat.
-(I haven't got here yet but will fill in the details on setup in its README)
+This connects to the database and the connection information is configured in hibernate.cfg.xml in the src/main/resources directory.